peiche/cover/README.txt

 - Added Masonry plugin for grid view.
 - Tweaked profile layout for small screens.
 - Tweaked post spacing for small screens.
+- Extended nested menu logic for all hierarchical items, including categories.

 1.5.6
 - Fixed margin for comment and paging navigation.